UU-cellbiology/AveragingND/README.md

 _D.
 Padfield, “[Masked object registration in the Fourier domain](https://doi.org/10.1109/TIP.2011.2181402)” IEEE Transactions on Image Processing (2012)._
 So basically it can account (exclude) image values that are zero and therefore can account for arbitrary image dimensions during fast CC calculation using FFT.

-To install it, you need to copy jar file from the [latest release](https://github.com/ekatrukha/AveragingND/releases) to _jar_ folder of your [FIJI](https://fiji.sc/) installation.
+To install it, you need to copy a jar file from the [latest release](https://github.com/ekatrukha/AveragingND/releases) to _jars_ folder of your [FIJI](https://fiji.sc/) installation.
 The plugin commands should appear in the _Plugins->AveragingND_ menu.

 The plugin works with 2D/3D/4D multichannel images.

 ## Iterative averaging

 Provided with a set of opened in FIJI or stored on hard drive (.tif) images of the same dimensions, the plugin will perform iterative registration/averaging.
+The images could be of differen sizes, but should have the same dimensions.
 At the initial step it will create an reference image as an average of input images (depending on initial template settings).
 After that it will iteratively register input images to this average, update it, register again.
 Depending on the number of iterations or convergence of average CC it will stop and show the final image.
+The precision of registration is up to one voxel.

 ## Single template registration